MarcelGarus/murderers/docs/firestore.md

 (a ? indicates that the value may be null)
 ```

-where the state is encoded as:
+The state is encoded as:

 ```firestore
 0: player is joining